 Other Methods To Stretch Your Patent Leather Shoes

 If the above options don’t appeal to you, don’t despair.
-There are a few tried and tested methods to stretch your shoes that were used by many people with great results.
+A few tried and tested methods to stretch your shoes were used by many people with great results.

 Some people use a tightly rolled-up sock and leave it in the shoe overnight or longer until preferred results are reached.

-Others use the newspaper method where it is made into a tight ball and pressed into the shoes to help stretch it.
+Others use the newspaper method, made into a tight ball and pressed into the shoes to help stretch it.

 You can also use shoe-stretching spray to help stretch, but these chemicals must be used properly.